 6 ways ClickView can help with cooperative and collaborative learning

-Students can watch a video together, sharing discussion and conversation.
+Students can watch a video together, and then have a discussion where they are asked to share their thoughts.
 This activity is beneficial in the elementary-age classroom.

 Groups can create a video for an assignment by using the app to record.
-You can then mark or cross-mark, annotating the video and sharing feedback with all involved.
+You can then annotate the video and share feedback with the group.

 Existing video clips can be used as a framework when designing group collaboration or as a group lesson starter in your classroom.